webvitalii/fortify/readme.txt

 Plugin is easy to use: just install it and it just works.

 Blocked comments can be stored in the Spam area if needed.
+This can be enabled/disabled via Settings page.
+This is usefull for testing and debug purpose.
+Blocked spam comments can be easily converted to regular comments if needed.

+Plugin is GDPR compliant and does not store any other user data except of the behavior mentioned above.

 **Plugin blocks spam only in comments section**.